 Project: Manual handling during installation of the ISRI 6860 bus seat

-- Installation of newly procured driver seat ISRI 6860 into new and refurbished buses.
+- Installation of a newly procured driver seat ISRI 6860 into new and refurbished buses.

-- Installation requires two persons to lift the bus seat onto brackets in the cab, which is a small confined area.
+- Installation requires two people to lift the bus seat onto brackets in the cab, which is a small confined area.

-- Basic procedure which takes approximately 20 – 30mins:
+- Basic procedure that takes approximately 20 – 30mins:

 - Remove bus seat from box packaging

-- Install the bus seat and attach the sea base to brackets in the bus seat cab.
+- Install the bus seat and attach the seat base to brackets in the bus seat cab

 - Assessments of ergonomic designs and risk factors were performed using skilled observations, interviews, recordings and measurements of forces.